LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/11-faqs.md

 5. Choose the stage you want to use;
 6. Now you can see the entire URL inside a blue box on the top with the heading "Invoke URL";

-Additionally, you can find API URLs on our Developer Hub website.
-See more information about it [here](../Governance/developer_hub).

 ## How do I find out whether an API is healthy?:

 You can utilise AWS Canaries, which we use for uptime monitoring.